tekhuy/Boris-Bikes-V2/README.md

 # OOD & OOP Basics: Boris Bikes
 ===============================

-The goal of this project is to Object-Oriented Programming (OOP) and the very basics of Object-Oriented Design (OOD).
+The goal of this project is to introduce Object-Oriented Programming (OOP) and the very basics of Object-Oriented Design (OOD).

 ##Client Brief:
 Creating a simple system for managing Boris Bikes in London.